jasongrimes/grimesit-mm/_pages/about.md

 I’m Jason Grimes, the owner and Principal Engineer.
 I’ve been building web applications for a long time.

 I started out as a network engineer in Silicon Valley in the 1990s, installing computer labs and Internet connections at public schools.
-Then I was a system administrator, in Unix, Windows, and young upstart Linux.
+Then I was a system administrator, in Unix, Windows, and the early years of Linux.
 I learned to program in C, C++ and Java, then fell in love with the Internet and began to specialize in web applications.
 I’ve written production PHP and JavaScript code since the earliest days of both,